Car Laws & Regulations in Texas

 Car Accident FAQs

 Texas car accident attorneys typically operate on a contingency fee basis, which means you won’t have any upfront expenses.
 In essence, the attorney’s payment is derived from a portion of the compensation you receive.
 The percentage they take often varies based on when your case is settled.
 For instance, if the case progresses to trial, the attorney may command a higher percentage due to the increased time, effort, and resources invested.
 Conversely, if the case is settled without initiating a lawsuit, the attorney’s percentage is usually lower because of the reduced workload.
+This arrangement ensures that legal representation is accessible to accident victims regardless of their financial situation.
+You’ll never pay money out-of-pocket for services, and the attorney does not collect until you do.
+This means you can pursue justice and fair compensation without worrying about legal fees while you’re dealing with medical bills and lost income from your accident.

-Yes, you should call the police to report the accident, especially if there are injuries or significant property damage.
-A police report can be crucial for insurance claims and legal purposes.
+Yes, you should call the police, especially if there are injuries or significant property damage, as a police report is crucial for insurance claims and legal purposes.

 In Texas, the statute of limitations for filing a personal injury claim, including car accidents, is generally two years from the date of the accident.
 For property damage claims, it is typically two years as well.
+In Texas, you have TWO YEARS from the accident date to file a personal injury lawsuit.
+Understanding this deadline and its implications is critical to protecting your legal rights and recovering the compensation you deserve.

 Texas follows a “modified comparative fault” system, which means that each party’s degree of fault is considered.
 If you are found to be less than 51% at fault, you can still recover damages, but your compensation may be reduced based on your level of fault.
+Understanding how fault is determined and allocated is crucial to maximizing your compensation and protecting your rights after a car accident.

-You may be eligible to recover various damages, including medical expenses, property damage, lost wages, pain and suffering, and more.
-The specific damages depend on the circumstances of your case.
+You can recover medical expenses, property damage, lost wages, pain and suffering, and other damages depending on your case circumstances.

 CONTACT DASHNER LAW FIRM